scalastic/scalastic.github.io/_posts/en/2021-07-31-aws-ecs-ecr-fargate-documentation.markdown

 ## Amazon ECS

 - **Amazon Elastic Container Service** (**Amazon ECS**) is a highly scalable and fast container management service
-- It's a cluster of EC2 instances that each run an **ECS Agent** (the Docker container)
+- It's a cluster of EC2 instances : each instance runs an **ECS Agent** (the Docker container)
-- The ECS agent is also used to record the instance in the **Cluster ECS**
+- The ECS Agent is also used to record the instance in the **ECS Cluster**
-- EC2 instances are based on an AMI (Amazon Machine Image) that contains the ECS agent
+- There are AMIs (Amazon Machine Image) that contain the ECS Agent

 ### Composition of ECS Cluster